GDevelopApp/GDevelop-documentation/docs/fr/gdevelop5/community/contribute-to-the-assets-store.md

 `TAGS.md` files will work like for images.
 Sub folders are also used for tags as described for images.

-A great tool to convert audio files to AAC format is \[fre:ac\](<https://www.freac.org/>). fre:ac is free, opensource, and cross-platform.
+A great tool to convert audio files to AAC format is \[fre:ac\](<https://www.freac.org/>). fre:ac is free, open source, and cross-platform.
 It can process batches of files, with many options on how they are named and put into folders.

 - Choose the encoder called "Fraunhofer FDK AAC Encoder".
 - Select "File format \> AAC"